 Freezer Corn Recipes

 Now that you know how to freeze fresh corn you’ll also want to know what to do with it!
-We love adding corn to soup, chili, warm dips, salads, and eating as a side dish.
+We love adding corn to soup, chili, warm dips, and salads, and eating as a side dish.
 Here are a few of our favorite recipes!

 - Creamy Taco Soup – the BEST taco soup ever